Cart is empty

 What Are the Most Common Causes of Real Micropenis?

 Micropenis is a multifactorial disorder caused by genetic, hormonal, and environmental abnormalities.
-It can also be associated with ambiguous genitalia or malformations such as hypospadias (an abnormal location of the urethral opening) (Mondaini N, Gontero P 2005).
+It can also be associated with ambiguous genitalia or malformations such as hypospadias (an abnormal location of the urethral opening) (Mondaini N, Gontero P, 2005).

 The essential hormones for penile growth are the androgens (male hormones) testosterone and dihydrotestosterone, as well as luteinizing hormone (LH) from the pituitary gland.
 In the fetus, proper penile development depends on the conversion of testosterone into dihydrotestosterone by the enzyme 5-alpha reductase in the penis, testicles, scrotum, urethra, and prostate.
 This development also depends on the presence of intact, functional androgen receptors in the target cells in the internal and external genitalia.

 Therefore, any event or abnormality that inhibits androgen production or the action of 5-alpha reductase may lead to male genital underdevelopment.
 Exposure of a pregnant woman to hormone-disrupting industrial and agricultural chemicals, for example, can interfere with normal sexual differentiation in the fetus.
-Penile underdevelopment may also result from genetic mutation of the androgen receptors or from any congenital, LH-inhibiting anomaly of the hypothalamus or pituitary gland, as LH normally stimulates the testicles’ Leydig cells to secrete testosterone.
+Penile underdevelopment may also result from a genetic mutation of the androgen receptors or from any congenital, LH-inhibiting anomaly of the hypothalamus or pituitary gland, as LH normally stimulates the testicles’ Leydig cells to secrete testosterone.

-Sometimes, despite normal levels of androgens, the genital tissue is insensitive to them, with the subsequent development of a micropenis that does not respond to testosterone administration.
-Shortening of the penis may also occur after surgeries such as radical prostatectomy (removal of the prostate and seminal vesicles) to treat prostate cancer or after insertion of penile prostheses to manage ED.
+Sometimes, despite normal levels of androgens, the genital tissue is insensitive to them, resulting in the subsequent development of a micropenis that does not respond to testosterone administration.
+Shortening of the penis may also occur after surgeries such as radical prostatectomy (removal of the prostate and seminal vesicles) to treat prostate cancer or after the insertion of penile prostheses to manage ED.
 And in a few cases, no evident cause for the micropenis is detected, despite a thorough workup.

 How is Micropenis Managed or Treated?